Enter to win a Tivoli Model One Bluetooth Radio and check out what's coming at AWS re:Invent -->

 To do these things, you’ll need to extend your log analytics strategy with other tools that support sophisticated log queries and that you can use to parse multiple logs at once.
 CloudWatch’s query engine just isn’t powerful enough to deliver deep, granular insights in many cases.

-In short, CloudWatch is a valuable tool for gaining a quick overview of the status of AWS workloads.
-But it’s rarely sufficient on its own as the foundation for a complete log analytics and cloud monitoring strategy.
-To achieve the latter, you’ll need a log analytics solution that offers features like multicloud support, sophisticated alert configuration, storage flexibility and more.
+CloudWatch is a valuable tool for gaining a quick overview of the status of AWS workloads, but it’s rarely sufficient on its own as the foundation for a complete log analytics and cloud monitoring strategy.

 Additional Resources